Peruvian cuisine

-Peruvian cuisine reflects local practices and ingredients including influences mainly from the indigenous population, including the Andean and Amazonian cuisine, and cuisines brought by immigrants from Europe (Spanish cuisine, Italian cuisine, and German cuisine), Asia (Chinese cuisine and Japanese cuisine), Middle East (Lebanese, Syrian, and Palestinian cuisine), and Africa (Maghrebi cuisine and West African cuisine).
-Without the familiar ingredients from their home countries, immigrants modified their traditional cuisines by using ingredients available in Peru.
+Peruvian cuisine refers to the culinary and gastronomical traditions of Peru, which originated in the pre-Columbian indigenous populations in its three main geographical regions along the Pacific coast, the Andes and the Amazonian areas.
+Some of the fare blends traditions that came after the arrival of the Spaniards in the 1530s, with immigrants from Europe (Spanish cuisine, Italian cuisine, and German cuisine), Asia (Chinese cuisine and Japanese cuisine), the Middle East, and Africa (Maghrebi cuisine and West African cuisine).
+Lacking ingredients often available in their original countries, these immigrants blended their recipes with those locally available in Peru.

-The four traditional staples of Peruvian cuisine are corn, potatoes and other tubers, Amaranthaceae (quinoa, kañiwa and kiwicha), and legumes (beans and lupins).
+The four traditional staples of Peruvian cuisine are corn; potatoes and other tubers; Amaranthaceae (quinoa, kañiwa and kiwicha); and legumes (beans and lupins).
 Staples brought by the Spanish include rice, wheat and meats (beef, pork and chicken).

 Many traditional foods—such as quinoa, kiwicha, chili peppers, and several roots and tubers—have increased in popularity in recent decades, reflecting a revival of interest in native Peruvian foods and culinary techniques.
 Chef Gastón Acurio has become well known for raising awareness of local ingredients.
-The most important ingredient in all Peruvian cuisine is the potato, as Peru has the widest variety of potatoes in the world.
+The most important ingredient in Peruvian cuisine is the potato, as Peru has the widest variety of potatoes in the world.

-American food critic Eric Asimov has described it as one of the world's most important cuisines and as an exemplar of fusion cuisine, due to its long multicultural history.
+American food critic Eric Asimov has described it as one of the world's most important cuisines and an exemplar of fusion cuisine, due to its long multicultural history.

 History

-Peruvian cuisine reflects the influences of indigenous ingredients and techniques, the viceregal era and the European, African and Asian immigration, It can be divided by the following points:
+Peruvian cuisine reflects the influences of indigenous ingredients and techniques, the viceregal era, and immigration from Europe, Africa and Asia.

 Pre-Columbian era

 Local ingredients included potatoes, aji pepper, corn, quinoa and various Andean grains.
-By this time, sophisticated agricultural techniques had been developed that allowed the local inhabitants to grow and cultivate crops in the challenging terrain of the Andes Mountains.
+By this time, sophisticated agricultural techniques had been developed that allowed the local inhabitants to grow and cultivate crops in the challenging terrain of the Andes.